- WORK IN PROGRESS. Banned of Bomb1st claims he has a material sequence for the project but the content is unknown (is it really from that period ?). We only have a hand of incomplete tracklists for that project, so we just gathered the probable tracks at the beginning of the tracklist. - ###

 - Nice & Smooth - "Hip Hop Junkies" (vocals : "With a funky, funky style")

 - Story.
-Richie Rich & 2Pac kicking a freestyle in the backstage of a concert.
+Richie Rich & 2Pac kicking a freestyle in the backstage of a concert (It is said it would be a Brotherhood Creed concert).
 You can hear "Genius of Love" by Tom Tom Club playing in the back (later in 95 sampled by Dave Jam Hall for Mariah Carey's "Fantasy").

 - Samples :